TERMS & CONDITIONS OF USE

 4.5 Once you have uploaded your Offer, you acknowledge and consent to your personal information and the Supporter’s contact information being shared with any Matched Recipient.
 Once this information has been passed directly onto the Recipient, they may contact you via the Platform with information that may interest you.

 4.6 We may contact you by using email or other communication methods, and you expressly agree to this.
-This includes sending you the reports of your Grant record.

 Recipients